sbenhaim/cyclops/README.md

 ## What's implemented?

 - Integration with Superdirt on SuperCollider
-- Many of Tidal's functions
+- Some of Tidal's functions
-- Many of Strudel's functions
+- Some of Strudel's functions

 ## What's planned?